hamptonpieryc/website/content/docs/club-rules.md

 shall consist of voting members and up to 25% non-voting members.
 In no case will any subcommittee member so appointed, who is not already a member of the GMC, have a right to attend or vote at meetings of the GMC.
-The GMC may, however, invite a member of a subcommittee to attend the GMC meetings for the purpose of reportng only, if it seems ft.
+The GMC may, however, invite a member of a subcommittee to attend the GMC meetings for the purpose of reportng only, if it seems fit.

 **6.5** A member of the GMC, of a subcommittee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.